Loading…

 Lu Benke

-Consultant, Linking Libraries and Literacy
+LaPorte, Consultant with Linking Libraries and Literacy

 Lu Benke brings to her presentations experiences from over 35 years as a children’s librarian (most recently at Poudre Libraries) as well as the best of recent research from her Master’s in Reading and PhD in Educational Psychology from the University of Northern Colorado.
 She...
 Read More →